-To install Windows 8 or 8.1, you have 2 options :
+To install Windows 8 to 11 or their server versions, you have 2 options :

 When you attempt to install it, a warning will appear regarding .Net Framework 2.0.